 4. Mythos: The Greek Myths Retold

 This book focuses on the creation and the gods.
 We have Greek heroes and Troy, which focuses on the Trojan War.
-We’ve got the Titans, the gods, Olympus, and all of the higher mythological figures than mortals.
-So, anyone who’s a god, a demigod, any creature or hybrid, it’s very much a step-by-step guide of who is who and what is what story.
+We’ve got the Titans, the gods, Olympus, and the higher mythological figures than mortals.
+So, for anyone who’s a god, a demigod, any creature or hybrid, it’s very much a step-by-step guide of who is who and what is what story.

-As Stephen Fry does with a twist of modernism, it doesn’t read like many Greek mythology textbooks that I’ve read where it’s fundamental.
-Some humor and personality are injected into it, which is so intriguing, especially through the audiobook.
+As Stephen Fry does with a twist of modernism, it doesn’t read like many Greek mythology textbooks I’ve read where it’s fundamental.
+Some humor and personality are injected into it, which is intriguing, especially through the audiobook.
 Listen to all of these on audiobook because Stephen Fry is a brilliant narrator.

 Author: Stephen Fry